LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 XML
 ***

-Lasso provides a full suite of objects for both constructing new XML documents and parsing existing XML documents.
+Lasso provides a full suite of objects both for constructing new XML documents and parsing existing XML documents.
 Lasso's implementation follows the `DOM Level 2 Core specification`_ as closely as possible.
 This introduces a series of objects each representing the various components that can be found within an XML document.
 The Lasso object names match up with the objects specified in the DOM standard with the addition of an ``xml_`` prefix.
 Also provided is a simplified method for parsing existing XML data.
-This method is called 'xml' and does not conform to the DOM specification.
+This method is called `xml` and does not conform to the DOM specification.

 Lasso also provides both XPath and XSLT functionality.
-This functionality is integrated into the XML object model although it is not considered part of the DOM specification itself.
+This functionality is integrated into the XML object model, although it is not considered part of the DOM specification itself.

 In cases where elements are accessed by numeric position, Lasso's implementation